redwoodjs/thing/README.md

 Current idea is to pick the move for the year.
 This mean the possible movies cannot be released in the same year as the correct randomly picked movie.

+Maybe when no logged in n play, create a player with some code and tell user to remember code.

+Then when sign up, use code to claim plays.

 ## Data

 All movie data will be seeded from [The Movie Database](https://www.themoviedb.org).